What are Dentures?

 Dentures are removable appliances that can replace missing teeth and help restore your smile.
-If you’ve lost all of your natural teeth, whether from gum disease, tooth decay or injury, replacing missing teeth will benefit your appearance and your health.
-That’s because dentures make it easier to eat and speak better than you could without teeth—things that people often take for granted.
+If you’ve lost all or most of your natural teeth, whether from gum disease, tooth decay or injury, replacing missing teeth will benefit your appearance and your health.
+Dentures make it easier to eat and speak — things that people often take for granted.

 Types of Dentures